Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/how-to-create-a-good-pub-quiz/index.md

 If you need a one-liner to remember this, **make questions as much about "figuring it out" as "raw knowledge you just happen to have"**.

 Rewrite questions to unlock buried knowledge and associations.
-Rewrite them to find the right difficulty and keep them hyperfocused on the overall theme of the qui.
+Rewrite them to find the right difficulty and keep them hyperfocused on the overall theme of the quiz.

 ### Some More Examples (To Help You Remember)